samuel-book/samuel_examples/README.md

 Stroke teams have been anonymised, and all stroke teams have 500 artificial patients generated.

-These patient data were passed to models to predict probabilities of those patients receiving thrombolysis, and then passed to a model to predict outcome disability.
+Patient data was passed to models to predict probabilities of patients receiving thrombolysis, and then passed to a model to predict disability (mRS) on discharge from inpatient care.
 Use of thrombolysis and outcomes were sampled from distributions based on probabilities, and these outputs added to the artificial patients.

+More information on generation of artificial patient data may be found [here](https://github.com/samuel-book/samuel_2_production/blob/main/5_artificial_data.ipynb).